Maizelis’s Set

 The Dzhemakulov Specimen

 A third set is nearly identical to the Fabiano and Kong specimens.
-Photos if it were posted in chess.com by collector Murat Dzhemakulov in 2017.
+Photos of it were posted in chess.com by collector Murat Dzhemakulov in 2017.

 This set is very peculiar in its coloring.
 Under Stalin, playing sets contained Red and Black Armies, but never Red and White Armies so as to not afford any credibility to the White Army of the Civil War.
 This leads me to think this may be a pre-Stalin set.
 It certainly would not have been used in the 1933 Match with these colors.